Racism in the United Kingdom: Between minority groups

 Both the Bradford riots and the Oldham Riots occurred in 2001, following cases of racism.
-These were either the public displays of racist sentiment or, as in the Brixton Riots, racial profiling and alleged harassment by police forces.
+These were either the public displays of racist sentiment or, as in the Brixton Riots, racial profiling and harassment by police forces.
 In 2005, there were the Birmingham riots, derived from ethnic tensions between the British African-Caribbean people and British Asian communities, with the spark for the riot being an unsubstantiated gang rape of a teenage black girl by a group of South Asian men.